vuejs/rfcs/active-rfcs/0000-advanced-reactivity-api.md

   console.log(`obj.a is: ${value}`)
 })

-// a "ref" object that has a .value property const count = value(0)
+// a "pointer" object that has a .value property const count = value(0)

-// computed "ref" with a read-only .value property const plusOne = computed(() => count.value + 1)
+// computed "pointer" with a read-only .value property const plusOne = computed(() => count.value + 1)

-// refs can be watched directly watch(count, (count, oldCount) => {
+// pointers can be watched directly watch(count, (count, oldCount) => {
   console.log(`count is: ${count}`)
 })